naveensundarg/prover/README.md

 **ShadowProver** uses a technique called **shadowing** to achieve speed without sacrificing consistency in the system.
 Extant first-order modal logic theorem provers that can work with arbitrary inference schemata are built upon first-order theorem provers.
 They achieve the reduction to first-order logic via two methods.
 In the first method, modal operators are simply represented by first-order predicates.
-This approach is the fastest but can quickly lead to well-known inconsistencies as demonstrated in [Bringsjord and Govindarajulu, 2012].
+This approach is the fastest but can quickly lead to well-known inconsistencies as demonstrated in [Bringsjord and Govindarajulu, 2012] (see the figure below).
 In the second method, the entire proof theory is implemented intricately in first-order logic, and the reasoning is carried out within first-order logic.
 Here, the first-order theorem prover